bdol/exemplar_gans/README.md

 ```

 Each celebrity identity is a top-level key in the JSON file.
-The value for each celebrity is a list of images containing eye locations, boxes to remove from the image with a given height and width (where the box is centered on each eye location), detector values as to whether the eyes are open or closed, and a corresponding filename.
+The value for each celebrity is a list of images containing eye locations, boxes to remove from the image with a given height and width (where the box is centered on each eye location), detector values as to whether the eyes are open or closed, and a corresponding filename.<br>

+Alternatively, you can download the data resulting from the execution of these two python scripts: [celeb_id_raw.zip](http://www.canton.cat/celeb_id_raw.zip) and [celeb_id_aligned.zip](http://www.canton.cat/celeb_id_aligned.zip).
+These two files are external and provided for long term archival purposes.
 <br><br>

 ### Our benchmark results